Fi5t/NimbusSRP-Android/README.txt

 	#12, #13) by Jonathan Haas.
 	* Changed method signature of getSessionKey (now two methods not one with a switch)
-	* Depending on how you are generating your random salt, and whether it is an RFC2945 legal byte string, you may lock your users out with this change.
-It is best to assume all users will have to reset their verifier if created by a previous version.
+	* Depending on how you are generating your random salt, and whether it is an RFC2945 legal byte string, you may lock your users out upgrading from older version.
+	It is best to assume all users will have to reset their verifier if upgrading from a previous version.

 [EOF]